JeffersonLab/xmsg-docs/content/guides/connections.md

 Connections are managed by the xMsg actor, that keeps an internal **connection pool** to cache and reuse connections.

-{: .note }
+!!! note
     The global `ZContext` wrapper is not used to keep a list of created sockets.
-Thus, in order to destroy the context, all connections must be already closed and the actor destroyed too, otherwise the context will hang because some sockets are not closed yet.
+    Thus, in order to destroy the context, all connections must be already closed and the actor destroyed too,
+    otherwise the context will hang because some sockets are not closed yet.

 ## Connection fields